jnoriega232/azure-network-protocols/README.md

 </p>
 <p align="center">

-"labuser@VM2" appears in green on PowerShell shows our connection to our Linux VM.
+We see "labuser@VM2" appears in green on PowerShell which shows our connection to our Linux VM.
 Whatever we type into PowerShell we can see the traffic in Wireshark over the network.
 We can now type any Linux command into PowerShell.
 For example, lets type "uname -a" and it will tell us about the actual operating system it's running on.

 <p align="center">
 <img src="https://i.imgur.com/b0zXc2E.png" height="50%" width="50%" alt="osTicket Prereqs and Installation"/>